Also known as: seated leg pulses, floor leg pulses, core pulse holds, seated core pulses, leg raise pulses

 What are the benefits of L-sit Pulses?

-What common mistakes should I avoid with L-sit Pulses?
+What are common mistakes when doing L-sit Pulses?

 How can I progress or regress L-sit Pulses?